 ... want everything—dishes, decisions, and dinner—to be done for you.

 ... don't want to experience the outdoors with a group of rad, like-minded women.

 ... all Point Reyes campsite, parking, and permit fees, plus tandem kayak, PFD, and wetsuit rental

 ... guided, hands-on outdoor skills instruction and facilitation from a Wilderness First Responder-certified guide, plus access to the collective brilliance of your group

-... delicious meals from Saturday afternoon through Sunday morning, plus wine, whiskey, and s'mores for the evening hours
+... delicious meals from Saturday afternoon through Sunday afternoon, plus wine, whiskey, and s'mores for the evening hours

 ... all the gear you need, just in case you don't have any; just bring clothes and a toothbrush